MoFEM/mofem-cephas/media/paper.md

  exponential convergence is achievable.
 This has been seen as the 'Holy Grail' of the numerical methods.

-  However, raising the order of approximation comes with a cost where the algebraic solver time and the matrix assembly time are increased.
-  Unfortunately, there is no universal solution to tackle these two difficulties simultaneously.
-To reduce the algebraic solver time, one way is to use multi-grid solvers, which can work more efficiently if a hierarchical approximation base is available [@ainsworth2003hierarchic],[@fuentes2015orientation].
-This approach is ideal for elliptic problems such as solid elasticity.
-However, for hyperbolic problems, e.g. acoustic wave propagation, the efficiency bottleneck could be in the time of the matrix assembly.
-For that case heterogeneous approximation bases, e.g.
-  Bernstein-Bézier base [@ainsworth2011bernstein], allowing for a fast numerical integration, could be an optimal solution.
+ However, raising the order of approximation comes with a cost of the algebraic solver time and the matrix assembly time are increased.
+Those two issues can be tackled independently.
+Use of multi-grid solvers can reduce algebraic solver time exploiting a hierarchical approximation base [@ainsworth2003hierarchic, @fuentes2015orientation], available in MoFEM.
+This approach is ideal for elliptic problems such as solid elasticity, or with synergy with block solvers.
+However, for some problems efficiency, the bottleneck is assembly time, e.g. acoustic wave propagation.
+For that case, different approximation bases, e.g. Bernstein-Bézier base [@ainsworth2011bernstein], allowing for fast numerical integration, could be an optimal solution.
+MoFEM is designed to provide tools that users can tackle such efficiency tradeoff and choose the optimal solution for a given problem.

   The control of numerical errors is possible if we can estimate the error to drive the *hp-adaptivity* algorithm.
 This error estimator needs to be as much